Egypt tackles fuel use, smugglers to stave off summer crisis

 “It is static.
 It has not been agreed yet, I cannot say when it will be,” El-Barkatawy said.

-At the heart of the fuel problem is the subsidies, which account for around one fifth of Egypt’s government spending and could reach 120 billion Egyptian pounds ($17.4 billion) for the year ending in June as Egypt’s fuel needs are forever rising.
+At the heart of the fuel problem is the subsidies, which account for around one fifth of Egypt’s GDP and could reach 120 billion Egyptian pounds ($17.4 billion) for the year ending in June as Egypt’s fuel needs are forever rising.

 Egypt produces its own energy but became a net oil importer in 2008 and is rapidly becoming a net importer of natural gas.
 The government pays for Egyptian drivers to buy fuel for as little as 15 U.S. cents for a litre of diesel.